Rafael Nadal reaches French Open final after Alexander Zverev injured in fall

 The German third seed fell at the end of the second set and left the court in a wheelchair.

-In distressing scenes, German third seed Zverev fell and injured himself at the end of the second set, yelling in pain as Nadal rushed around the net to help.
+In distressing scenes at Roland Garros, German third seed Zverev fell and twisted his ankle at the end of the second set, yelling in pain as Nadal rushed around the net to help.

 Zverev was helped to his feet but taken off the court in a wheelchair for treatment.